Developing new ways of seeing and doing

 The School for Spiritual Science is intended as an esoteric school for spiritual-scientific research.
 This research is often supported by meditative practice and a set of lessons is known as the First Class.
 Each state or territory branch has the details of First Class meetings for members, who meet regularly to ponder central questions of Anthroposophy and contemporary human life.
 The School has both a general section and specific professional sections for the different disciplines.
 There is also a Youth Section, whose prime focus is communicating, networking and sharing.

 The Stream of Life Research Studio is an interdisciplinary practice-based research collective who study the dynamic activity of the etheric or life forces.
-An underlying theme of their research is working with living picture imaginations from the macrocosmic world of stars, the mesocosmic forces of nature, and the microcosm that is the human being.
-These collective seek to investigate and understand spiritual science in the context of the 21st century and build connections to the traditional fields of academic research.
+An underlying theme of their research is working with living picture imaginations from the macrocosmic world of stars, the ‘mesocosmic’ forces of nature, and the microcosm that is the human being.
+This Studio seeks to investigate and understand spiritual science in the context of the 21st century and build connections to the traditional fields of academic research.

 There are also many individual researchers working out of or inspired by Anthroposophy, often teaching for higher education providers around Australia.